Trace your Scottish ancestors

 Many books have been published on the subject, and a “must have” is the National Archives of Scotland‘s own Tracing Your Scottish Ancestors: The Official Guide.
 It gives an overview of all the material held in the Archives, and leads you step-by-step through the processes necessary to find your ancestors.

-If the thought of finding your ancestors is a little daunting, there are several companies that specialise in helping.
-Ancestry.com is one of the best known companies, which gives you access to nearly 2 billion names.
+If the thought of finding your ancestors is a little daunting, there are several companies that specialise in helping. is one of the best known companies, which gives you access to nearly 2 billion names and the following censuses:

 The Origins Network can give you access to over 400 million names, and their specific Scots Origins section now offers some free services including enhanced IGI searching and extensive place name searching, in addition to a “Sighting service” which allows access to original Scottish documents from 1700 up to 1990.

 Another well-respected genealogical research company is OneGreatFamily who have an introductory 7-day free trial for you to try out their database.